KeyteqLabs/ezexceed-guide/src/03-site-configuration.md

 ### Naming

-Take care in naming FieldDefinition, descriptions and states.
+Take care in naming FieldDefinitions, descriptions and states.
 Make it crystal clear and easy to understand.
 This makes up a good part of the experience – make it great.

 ### Righty tighty